 Make sure you are negatively buoyant when practicing the mask skill.
 Once you are conformable you can then practice this skill while maintaining neutral buoyancy.

 Practice in the bathroom:

 Now don’t laugh, this technique works and really helps you master clearing the mask.
 If you are having a shower fill your mask with water and just concentrate on breathing through your mouth.
 This gets you used to the feeling of a fully flooded mask in a safe and relaxing environment.

-- When filling the mask with water remember to breathe through your mouth.
-If you exhale through your nose you will prevent any water from entering the mask
+When filling the mask remember not to exhale from your nose as this will prevent any water from entering the mask.

-- When clearing the mask remember to only open the bottom seal of your mask a fraction of the way off your face, one or two millimeters.
-If you open the bottom seal of the mask too much, you will allow more water to enter the mask when clearing it and it will be counterproductive.
+Only open your mask a fraction of the way off your face, one or two millimeters.
+If you open the bottom seal of the mask too much, you will allow more water to enter the mask than you are clearing.

 Now go and practice!
 Ultimately, water in the mask when scuba diving is a common occurrence and dealing with is part of being a confident and capable diver.
 Remember to take your time, the only pressure in diving should be in the tank!
-Breathe, relax and follow this top tips to master clearing the mask and it will become your favorite part of diving!
+Breathe, relax and follow our top tips and it will become your favorite part of diving.